 Blade material – The choice here is usually between stainless steel and high carbon steel.
 Sometimes a mix of those is used.
 Carbon steel’s downside is that it is not corrosion-resistant, and it tends to add an unpleasant taste to the prepared food.
 Many chefs, therefore, prefer to use stainless steel knives.

 Blade length – Aim for a cleaver with at least 7 inches long blade.
 If you go for a smaller one, you would hamper the versatility of this Chinese chef’s knife.

 Blade thickness – Chinese cleavers are made in different variations with blade thickness being one of the important differences.
 Thinner blades are suitable especially for vegetables.
 On the other hand, if you were to chop a bone with a 2mm thick blade, you would likely damage the edge.
 For meat and bones, a thicker blade will be needed – something like 8 mm will be a good choice.

-Of course you take the middle route and choose a cleaver in between, which would usually be usable for both situations.
-You you’d just have to avoid chopping through thick bones.
+Of course, you take the middle route and choose a cleaver in between, which would usually be used for both situations.
+You’d just have to avoid chopping through thick bones.

-Handle – To some extent, the handle is a matter of personal preferences.
+Handle – To some extent, the handle is a matter of personal preference.
 The choice will most likely have to be made between wood, steel, or some sort of molded plastic.
-Wood has the advantage of looking really good unlike steel or plastic.
+Wood has the advantage of looking really good, unlike steel or plastic.
 Make sure you choose a cleaver, which will not slip out of your hand.

 Now that you know how to choose the best Chinese cleaver, it’s your turn to actually choose one best suited for yourself.
 If you have any other questions or comments, please use the comment form below the guide.